sous-chefs/nginx/README.md

 The following recipes are used to build module support into nginx.
 To compile a module, add its recipe name to the array attribute `node['nginx']['source']['modules']`.

 - `ipv6.rb` - enables IPv6 support
-- `http_realip_module.rb` - enables the module for compilation and creates the configuration.
 - `http_spdy_module` -
 - `http_ssl_module.rb` - enables SSL for compilation.
 - `http_stub_status_module.rb` - provides `nginx_status` configuration and enables the module for compilation.